rqroz/python_socket/README.md

 ```

 #### Telnet (with server running):
 - [x] After entering a line, the server will be waiting for headers.
-If you are done with the request, just type Enter (enter an empty line) again and it will be processed.
+If you are done with the request, just type Enter (enter an empty line) again and the request will be processed.

 * GET example with keep-alive connection type
   Request: